tutored-community/book-store-app-flutter-master/README.md

 Here is a guide to do set it up:
 - [Install Flutter on your PC](https://flutter.dev/docs/get-started/install)

+Flutter run needs a device to install the app, so make sure you have an emulator active or a connected physical device (already set up with enalbed debug USB).
-When you have all ready, clone this repo and run this commands in the project folder:
+When you have all ready, fork and download the code this repo and run this commands in the project folder:

 ```
 flutter pub get
 flutter run
 ```

-Flutter run needs a device to install the app, so make sure you have an emulator active or a connected physical device (already set up with enalbed debug USB).
+## Where to get help
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)